Welcome aboard! We are the Massachusetts Bay Council of the Navy League of the United States.

 The Massachusetts Bay Council, as chartered by the Navy League of the U.S., is a non-profit, educational, 501.c.3 organization with roots back to 1955; With over 1100 members and not charging any local dues, we support our Sea Services in many ways.
 We make many awards to Navy, Coast Guard and Marine personnel, as well as NROTC and JROTC units in eastern Massachusetts, sponsor nine Sea and League Cadet units, sponsor a Maritime Symposium for college students, raise funds for the Marine Toys for Tots program, and much more.

-For 2013, our newsletter, THE BOSUN’S PIPE, received the Outstanding Mackie Award for large councils.
-For 2012, the council received an Honorable Mention for its activities and support of the Sea Services; and in 2011 this website won 1st place Mackie Award for Large Councils, and our newsletter and THE BOSUN'S PIPE was Runner Up for the Mackie Award for newsletters.
+AWARDS: For 2013 our newsletter, THE BOSUN'S PIPE, received the Outstanding Mackie Award for large councils.
+For 2012, the Council received an Honorable Mention for its activities in support of the Sea Services; and in 2011 this website won the 1st place Mackie Award for Large Councils, and our newsletter and THE BOSUN'S PIPE was Runner Up for the Mackie Award for newsletters.

-NEW: Help our council.
+Help our council.
 If you use Amazon, sign up for Amazon Smile and designate the Massachusetts Bay Council.
-No extra cost to you but we get .5% contribution.
+No extra cost to you but we get .5% contribution from your purchases.

 USS THOMAS HUDNER (DDG 116): As you should be aware, the USS THOMAS HUDNER is named for the Medal of Honor recipient and Member of our council.
 The ship, being built at Bath Iron Works, is scheduled to be commissioned in Boston in early 2018 and is sponsored by the Massachusetts Bay Council.
 Included are a few photos of construction courtesy of Bath Iron Works.
 You may also look at the website usshudnerddg116.org